 The Titans were the twelve children of Uranus and Gaia.
 There were six sons: Oceanus, Coeus, Crius, Hyperion, Iapetus and Cronus and six daughters: Theia, Rhea, Themis, Mnemosyne, Phoebe, and Tethys.
 Uranus and Gaia also birthed the Hecatonchires and Cyclopes.
 The first generation of Olympians, Zeus, Hades, Poseidon, Hestia (Dionysus), Demeter and Hera were the result of the union of Cronus with his older sister Rhea.

 After the birth of these children, they decided not to have anymore children.
-When Uranus imprisoned six of their children in the Earth along with several of the Hecatonchires and Cyclopes, she asked her other Titan children to help free them but only Cronus agreed to help because he wanted to rule the cosmos.
+When Uranus imprisoned six of their children in the Earth along with several of the Hecatonchires and Cyclopes, Gaia asked her other Titan children to help free them but only Cronus agreed to help because he wanted to rule the cosmos.
 Gaia wanted him to castrate Uranus, which Cronus agreed to do and accomplished with a special adamantine sickle!
 Cronus then became ruler of the Titans.
 Uranus cursed Cronus, that his own children would rebel against him.

 Cronus, fearful of the curse, swallowed each of his children as they were born.
 But his wife, Rhea was able to save her youngest child, Zeus who grew to manhood.
 Zeus tricked his father into vomiting up Zeus's siblings.
-They along with the Hecatonchires and the Cyclopes rebelled against Cronus and the Titans.
+They, along with the Hecatonchires and the Cyclopes, rebelled against Cronus and the Titans.
 After ten years of war, called the Titanomachy, Zeus and the Olympians were victorious.
 The major Titans were imprisoned in Tartarus (a type of dungeon of torture) with the Hecantonchires as their guards.

 In her Author's Note, Andrews asks, "What is the true story of Helen of Troy?...In actuality, we do not know much about the Trojan War, other than that the archeological evidence points to a war between the Achaeans (known then as Ahhiyawa) and Troy (known then as the city of IIius/Wilusa)..."
 From her considerable research, Andrews "sought to create a story that was both authentic and original, that does not diminish the myth that has persevered for many millennia, and that would still be a new experience for readers."